swfiua/gotu/docs/tttotu.rst

 JOHN(ny) GIL(Ly)
 ================

+What was the first python you used?

+GIL
+===

 PEP 684: A Per-Interpreter GIL

 Coming in python 3.12

-What was the first python you used?

-Projects
+Personal Projects
 ========

 karmapi
 -------

+Started as tools for working with csv data.

-interactive framework for working with matplotlib.
+Evolved into an interactive framework for working with matplotlib.

-a miscellaneous bunch of short scripts to explore my interests of the day.
+A miscellaneous bunch of short scripts to explore my interests of the day.

 blume
 -----